Bullet Striation Comparison and the Comparison Microscope

 In the United States, AFTE-member laboratories have historically used the binary identification-inconclusive-elimination terminology.
 Under post-Daubert admissibility, firearms identification has generally been admitted in federal courts, though there have been notable challenges.
 In United States v.
 Monteiro (D. Mass.
 2006) the court admitted firearms identification evidence but questioned its precision; in United States v.
 Tibbs (D.C.
 Superior Court 2019) a judge ruled that the examiner could testify only that the evidence and test-fire bullets were "consistent with" having been fired from the same weapon, not that they were identified to a single source.
 The district court trend toward limiting testimony to "consistent with" language is documented in the 2024 DOJ OIG report.

-In England and Wales, the Forensic Science Regulator's Codes of Practice and Conduct (version 6.1, 2021 update) require that firearms comparison opinions be expressed within the propositions framework.
+In England and Wales, the Forensic Science Regulator's Codes of Practice and Conduct (Issue 7, effective 22 March 2021) require that firearms comparison opinions be expressed within the propositions framework.
 The examiner states the competing propositions (the evidence bullet was fired from the suspect weapon vs it was fired from a different weapon of the same type) and assigns a verbal scale likelihood ratio.
 "Strong support" for the prosecution proposition is the closest to a traditional identification conclusion the FSR framework allows on current validation evidence for bullet striation comparison.

 In Germany, the BKA forensic guidelines require that firearms examiners document the number of CMS observed, the land impressions examined, and the surface condition, with the conclusion expressed as one of five levels from "clear match" to "clear non-match" with intermediate uncertainty categories.
 The BKA framework is closer to the AFTE binary system than to the UK likelihood-ratio approach but requires quantitative CMS documentation that is not universally enforced in US laboratories.